Amisfield House: History

 Charteris commissioned architect John Henderson (d.1786) in 1784 to update some interiors and add some features in the landscape.
 Most importantly, it was Henderson who added the continuous balustrade around the perimeter of the roof, and adding curved ramps in place of steps on the north frontage.
 Plasterwork dating from 1784 included work by James Nisbet in the dining room and other principal rooms.
 Henderson was also commissioned to create architectural features in the walled garden and other buildings around the estate (see below).

 While works progressed Charteris relocated to a newly purchased estate: Gosford House on the Firth of Forth, which he enjoyed the additional pleasure of a nearby golf links.
 When Amisfield was ready, he commissioned Robert Adam to remodel Gosford.

 Francis Charteris died in 1808 (and was buried on his Gosford estate).
 The estate then passed to his eldest son, Francis Charteris (1749-1808).
 The family vacillated between Gosford and Amisfield until 1883 when the treasures of Amisfield were transferred to Gosford.
 The family rented the house for some years, but the vast house was beyond almost all, and the house went into decline.

 Amisfield was abandoned in 1925 and demolished 1928/9.
 The Edinburgh architect Stewart Kaye was involved in making a photographic record of the house prior to demolition.
 The huge grounds of the house were partly used to create Amisfield Park and partly for Haddington Golf Club.
 The land closest to Haddington was used for new housing.
-The gardens (publicly accessible under the name Amisfield Park) remain substantially intact.
+The gardens (publicly accessible under the name Amisfield Park, and including Haddington Golf Club and the restored Amisfield Walled Garden, one of Scotland's largest walled gardens) remain substantially intact.